Meet some amazing conference locations

 Our six largest communities offer well-equipped conference facilities for groups of various sizes.
 From big events to intimate gatherings, the Northwest Territories offers an intriguing look at Canada's North, served with a fine helping of northern hospitality and expertise.

-Fort Smith is home to Wood Buffalo National Park, where wood bison roam free.
-It is also the summer residence of the magnificent, and protected Whooping Crane.
+Fort Smith is home to Wood Buffalo National Park Reserve, where wood bison roam free.
+It is also the summer residence of the magnificent (and elusive), and protected Whooping Crane.
 Interpretive tours are offered in the park.
 For paddlers, the Slave River rapids feature some of the most accessible white water in the Americas.

 For groups of less than 100, Norman Wells is an excellent choice.
 A fascinating museum and craft shop features the story of Norman Wells, dating back to the 1920s.
 The town has a modern hotel and a friendly atmosphere.
 Excursions can include air tours in the Mackenzie Mountains, and visits to traditional First Nations communities nearby.

 Hay River is located on the south shore of Great Slave Lake, with a wide sandy beach.
 The town has meeting facilities for up to 150 people at the recreation centre, the golf club and the Legion.
 Cultural exchanges are possible with the residents of the Katlodeeche Reserve.